SNERONinactive/EvAyako.github.io/README.md

 - id is the id of the level

 3. Finally add, remove, change the position of the level in our sheet.
+4. After that, add a file called id to the ./img/lvls/ section.
+Example: 49.png